How 'bout them specs? Galaxy Note 9 versus Galaxy S9, S9 Plus, Note 8

-At an event today in the Barclays Center in New York, Samsung announced the much rumored Galaxy Note 9, a 6.4-inch phone with dual rear 12-megapixel cameras, up to 512GB of storage and a Bluetooth connected S-Pen stylus.
+Samsung's heavily rumored Galaxy Note 9, announced Thursday in New York, is a 6.4-inch phone with dual rear 12-megapixel cameras, up to 512GB of storage and a new Bluetooth S-Pen stylus.

 It goes on sale on Aug.
-24 with a starting price of $1,000 for the 128GB version but you can reserve the premium handset right now.
+24 with a starting price of $1,000 for the 128GB version, but you can reserve the Galaxy Note 9 right now.

 Galaxy Note 9 comparison chart